 Room and board costs are usually established by the program provider.
 For many programs room and board costs are lower than on campus at USC, for some they are higher.

 These costs vary greatly by program and according to each student’s spending habits.
 The student who gets involved with local friends and activities and travels minimally and strategically can get by on much less than the student who spends most weekends traveling and shopping.
 Students should take into account exchange rates and the general cost of living in their host country.
 Living in London, for example, is generally more expensive than living in Los Angeles, while living in New Zealand or South Africa or Chile is generally less expensive.
-Estimated living costs for each program may be found on the Office of Overseas Studies website at www.dornsife.usc.edu/overseas-studies.
+Estimated living costs for each program can be found on the program's brochure page.